fenago/ruby-programming/lab_guides/Lab_7.md

 small-scale deployments.

-You can connect to ActiveMQ in a variety of ways, including REST and XMPP, both of which we covered in previous chapters, or through the JMS API, an option that’s available when deploying on JRuby (see [appendix B](https://livebook.manning.com/book/ruby-in-practice/appendix-b/app02)).
+You can connect to ActiveMQ in a variety of ways, including REST and XMPP, both of which we covered in previous labs, or through the JMS API, an option that’s available when deploying on JRuby (see [appendix B](https://livebook.manning.com/book/ruby-in-practice/appendix-b/app02)).
-In this chapter, we’re going to use Stomp, the Streaming Text Orientated Messaging Protocol.
+In This lab, we’re going to use Stomp, the Streaming Text Orientated Messaging Protocol.
 It’s an open protocol that supports a variety of messaging brokers and programming languages, and, in combination with StompConnect, any messaging broker that supports the Java Message Service (JMS) API.

 #### 7.1.1.
-Using ActiveMQ {#ch07lev2sec1}
+Using ActiveMQ

 In this section, we’ll look at using ActiveMQ with the stomp gem, a library that gives you the ability to interface with services over the